alexlimahub/GoldenGateRestAPI/README.md

-# GoldenGateRestAPI
+# GoldenGate RestAPI
-Examples of RestAPI for GoldenGate
+Examples of RestAPI for Oracle GoldenGate

 ## Disclaimer
 These examples are for educational purposes. \